Ashna16/DATA-ANALYSIS-AND-KEY-CONCEPTS/README.md

 Batch and periodic: Once the data has been collected, processing can be done in a controlled environment.
 There is time to plan for the appropriate resources.

 Near real-time and real-time: Collection of the data leads to an immediate need for processing.
 Depending on the complexity of the processing (cleansing, scrubbing, curation), this can slow down the velocity of the solution significantly.

+Data acceleration

+Another key characteristic of velocity on data is data acceleration, which means the rate at which large collections of data can be ingested, processed, and analyzed.
+Data acceleration is not constant.
+It comes in bursts.
+Take Twitter as an example.
+Hashtags can become hugely popular and appear hundreds of times in just seconds, or slow down to one tag an hour.
+That's data acceleration in action.
+Your system must be able to efficiently handle the peak of hundreds of tags a second and the lows of one tag an hour.